NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Elixir of Life (Greater).md

 * * *

-Elixirs of life accelerate a living creature''s natural healing processes and immune system.
-Upon drinking this elixir, you regain 7d6+18 Hit Points and gain +2 item bonus to saving throws against diseases and poisons for 10 minutes.
+Elixirs of life accelerate a living creature's natural healing processes and immune system.
+Upon drinking this elixir, you regain 7d6+18 healing Hit Points and gain +2 item bonus to saving throws against diseases and poisons for 10 minutes.

 [[Equipment Effects/Effect_ Elixir of Life (Greater)|Effect: Elixir of Life (Greater)]]